 Regarding my views on education.
 Without the next generation taking an active approach towards learning, what we do now will be for nothing.
-We cannot expect the up and coming generation to go without the wisdom and learning of the generations before it.
+We cannot expect the up and coming generations to go without the wisdom and learning of the generations before, particularly from our mistakes and follies.
+Only with dedicated support and faith in their abilities can the students of today become the great minds of tomorrow.
 Thereby, I hope that I might be able to inspire whomever I can to value learning and the understanding of the world around us.

 Undergraduate Degree: University of South Florida-Main Campus - Current Undergrad, Mechanical Engineering

 SAT Composite (1600 scale): 1350